Senate panel approves resolution on Syria military strikes

 Kerry answered flatly, "There will be no boots on the ground.
 The president has said it again and again."

-Kerry had a sharp exchange with Republican congressman Jeff Duncan, who said the administration has a credibility problem after the 2012 deaths of U.S. diplomats in Benghazi, Libya.
+Kerry had a sharp exchange with Republican congressman Jeff Duncan, who said the administration has a credibility problem after the deaths of American diplomats in Benghazi, Libya, last year.
+He accused Kerry of being too cautious.

-"Mr. Kerry, you have never been one that has advocated for anything other than caution when involving U.S. forces in past conflicts," Duncan said.
-"The same is true for the president and the vice president.
-Is the power of the executive branch so intoxicating that you would abandon past caution in favor (of) pulling the trigger on a military response so quickly?"

-Kerry, a Vietnam War veteran, responded that "I volunteered to fight for my country, and that wasn't a cautious thing to do when I did it."
+"I volunteered to fight for my country and that wasn't a cautious thing to do," Kerry, a Vietnam War veteran, told Duncan.

 (Additional reporting by Rachelle Younglai, Vicki Allen, Susan Heavey, Thomas Ferraro; Writing by John Whitesides; Editing by Karey Van Hall and Will Dunham)